 Fall Semester: Problem Solving in Agricultural and Biological Engineering (to be developed for 2022 Fall)

-I am actively looking for a PhD graduate student to start in Fall 2023 / Spring 2024 in the Department of Biosystems & Agricultural Engineering at Michigan State University.
+I am actively looking for motivated PhD (and or MS) graduate students to start in Summer/Fall 2025 in the Department of Biosystems & Agricultural Engineering at Michigan State University.
 The student will be expected to conduct original research within the fields of sensing and automation for agriculture-food systems.
-Potential research topics include but are not limited to sensing and assessment of food quality and safety, imaging-based plant phenotpyping, and artificial intelligence and robotics for precision plant/animal production.
-Students with engineering backgrounds (e.g., agricultural/food engineering, electrical engineering, computer science, etc.) and strong experience in computer vision and machine learning are highly welcome to apply.
-Please email me (yzlu@abe.msstate.edu, luyuzhen@msu.edu) with your CV if you are interested.
+Potential research topics include but are not limited to optical sensing or machine vision for quality assessment, grading, and sorting of horticultural produce and meat, in-orchard sensing & automation of specialty crop production, imaging-based high-throughput phenotpyping, and artificial intelligence (AI) and robotics for precision plant/animal production.
+Students with engineering backgrounds (e.g., agricultural/food engineering, mechanical engineering, electrical engineering, computer science, etc.) or relevant experience in computer vision and machine learning are highly welcome to apply.
+Please email me (luyuzhen@msu.edu) with your CV if you are interested.

 See the GRA position (in English).
 See the GRA position (in Chinese).

-In additon, I also have a Postdoc position focusing on real-time computer vision, grading, and sorting for specialty crop products.
-The position can be started in Spring 2024 for two years of funding (with possibility of extension).
-Qualifications for this position include demonstrated experience in computer vision, sensors and control, software-hardware integration, and strong publication records in agricultural engineering journals.
+In additon, I also have Postdoc positions focusing on harvest automation for specialty crops.
+The position can be started in Fall 2025.
+Qualifications for this position include demonstrated experience in machine/computer vision, hardware prototyping, sensors and control, system integration, and strong publication records in engineering journals.